Pece17/IoTBeacon/README.md

 Ping raspberrypi.local
 ```

-Reached the new static IP address with a local ping, and SSH connection was also successfully established with the new static IP address
+Reached the new static IP address with a local ping

 ## 3.4.
 Installing Salt Minion on Raspberry Pis